 Reading those personal dynamics is like, as much as I like having great gear, great instincts and great musical skills to whatever extent you believe.
 Those things are important to a session.
 I think like that diplomacy or personal skills of being able to be cool in a session to be able to know what people need and make people feel comfortable.
 It’s kind of paramount.
 I think kind of above all the other stuff.

 As a producer, you need to collaborate and collaborate with others to put your music together.
 Do you have any criteria for musicians that you reach out to, especially for singers that you write with?
 How do you find them or do they find you?

 Well, it’s a bit of both.
 And also it’s so often about a nice personal vibe.
 Going back to what I was saying before a nice personal vibe.
-The idea of working with somebody in the studio who I thought was an asshole is not something that I want.
 My studios at the bottom of my garden.
 The most important thing is having a good personal relationship and respect for somebody.
-I think being pushed out of your comfort zone is really good.
+I think being pushed out of your comfort zone is wonderful.
 And having to employ different kinds of co-writing techniques with different people.
-For example, some people arrive and they know 100% what the lyrics are and what the sentiment of the song is, and they don’t want you to get involved in that, but they just need your input with the musical and production element of it, which is great.
+For example, some people arrive, and they know 100% what the lyrics are and what the sentiment of the song is, and they don’t want you to get involved in that, but they just need your input with the musical and production element of it, which is great.
 I love that.